 We believe in learning inside and outside the classroom.
 Whether it's a voodoo tour of New Orleans, exploring the waters off the Gulf Coast, checking out Hattiesburg's famous Civil Rights sites, exploring a local museum, visiting the CDC in Atlanta, or hunkering down in an archive with a box of historical letters and photographs, Honors Scholars are always on the go!

 All students admitted to the Honors College students will receive some form of financial support.
 Entering freshmen will automatically receive the Honors Scholar Award, and rising juniors will receive the Honors Keystone Scholar Award when they begin the Keystone curriculum.
-In addition, entering freshmen with a composite ACT score of 30 or above will be placed into competition for the Honors College Discovery Scholarship and the Honors College Presidential Scholarship.
+In addition, all students applying as freshmen will be placed into competition for the Honors College Discovery Scholarship and the Honors College Presidential Scholarship.
 Visit our Scholarships page for more information.

 The Southern Miss Honors Pledge begins: "As a member of the University of Southern Mississippi Honors College, I commit myself to serve as a leader and role model in the university community, maintaining high standards of academic integrity, personal conduct, and campus citizenship."
 Our students take that seriously.
 As an Honors Scholar, you'll be taking classes with other students who believe in their responsibility to be good citizens on and off campus, forging friendships and connections that will last a lifetime.